BuddazbsLab/JS/README.md

 Well, then.
 We learned a little about what JS is and then the material will be replenished as we master it😊

 ____
+Well, it was already mastered 3 lessons on JavaScript. the first classes were quite simple and we managed it.
+But already from the 3rd lesson it becomes more difficult.
+The actual lessons learned are below, and the homework itself is inside.

+1) The basics of the language JavaScript 🥳🥳🥳🥳🥳🥳
+2) Basic JavaScript Operators 😶‍🌫️😶‍🌫️😶‍🌫️😶‍🌫️😶‍🌫️
+3) Loops, arrays, and data structures  😰😰😰😰😰😰😰

 <p align="center">
 	<img alt="JS banner" src="https://yuri-romanov.ru/images/blog/9.png">
 </p>